MeetMangrove/playbook/02-how_we_grow_together/06-residents.html.md

 Residents give a direction to Mangrove by:

-  - Calls mensuels (hubs, retraites, nouveaux)
+  - Gathering during Summits every 6 months to share their learnings and update Mangrove's vision and strategy.
-  - Ceux qui viennent aux summits
+  - Doing monthly calls (hubs, retraites, nouveaux)
-  - Writing & Updating Playbook [1]
+  - Writing & Updating the Playbook [1]

 Efforts within Mangrove has to go in a common direction.
 Residents coordinate them: